dhmunro/dudley/docs/syntax.rst

 Filters, discussed more fully in a later section, create the need for two additional kinds of anonymous items.
-These both depend on the content of the data being stored, not simmply its structure, and so they can only be present in programmatically generated Dudley layouts.
+These both depend on the content of the data being stored, not simply its structure, and so they can only be present in programmatically generated Dudley layouts.

 In brief, a compression filter requires an anonymous variable parameter, whose